 "Translating evidence into impact: Enhancing health in Francophone West Africa and the Sahel," Research Utilization and Impact Brief.
 Washington, DC: Population Council, 2022.

-Expanding Access and Choice to Support Quality Sexual and Reproductive Health Services in Francophone West Africa
+Expanding Access to Quality Sexual and Reproductive Health Services in Francophone West Africa